 - Getting Started – This chapter covers how to find a troop and get registered.

 - The Patrol Method – This chapter should be a must read for all new Boy Scout parents.
-The patrol method is so very basic to Boy Scouts, but to many new parents it doesn’t make much sense.
+The patrol method is so very basic to Scouts BSA, but to many new parents it doesn’t make much sense.
 “Why not find a more efficient method of doing things?”, they ask.
 This chapter explains that the patrol method allows the youth to lead and then goes on to explain the various leadership positions in the troop.

 - Meetings, Activities, and Administrivia – This chapter explains what typically happens at the different types of meetings such as troop meetings, patrol meetings, and Court of Honors.
 It also discusses the ways different troops handle things like finances and communication.